-For further information about the curriculum, please browse this section of the website or contact Margaret Coleman, the Headteacher.
+For further information about the curriculum, please browse this section of the website.

-For more information about the curriculum taught, please click on the year group in the 'Our Classes' section of this site or click on one of the subject links below.
+For more information about the curriculum taught, please click on the subject tabs below

 The National Curriculum provides the framework for the school.
 We have a curriculum map for each Key Stage that describes the curriculum for each year group.
 This is supported by schemes of work which inform teachers' medium and short term planning.
 The framework for planning children's learning in Foundation Stage comes from the Early Years Foundation Framework and the National Curriculum.
 In Key Stage 1 and 2, the curriculum consists of three core subjects English, Maths and Science as well as a core skill, Computing, six foundation subjects and Religious Education.